etcplc/Broadcaad-TakeHome-Assessment-Backend-/README.md

 ## Note to Candidates

-We appreciate your interest in Braodcaad and your willingness to participate in this challenge.
+We appreciate your interest in Broadcaad and your willingness to participate in this challenge.
 This is your opportunity to shine and show us what makes you a great fit for our team.
 We look forward to reviewing your innovative solutions and learning more about your unique approach to